geobtaa/geobtaa.github.io/docs/technology/geodata-collection.md

 - [x] Establish Amazon cloud storage (S3) accounts: Set up and configure Amazon S3 buckets for data storage.

-- [x] Integrate or develop tools within the Admin Toolkit for ingesting and managing datasets.
+- [x] Integrate or develop tools within GBL Admin for ingesting and managing datasets.

-- [x] {Test adding sample datasets to Amazon S3: Conduct tests to ensure data can be stored, accessed, and managed effectively in the cloud environment.
+- [x] Test adding sample datasets to Amazon S3: Conduct tests to ensure data can be stored, accessed, and managed effectively in the cloud environment.

 #### Documentation and Process